KevinMech/Hello-World/README.md

-# Hello-World-
+# Hello-World
-A simple Hello World program created to learn the basics of git/GitHub.
+A simple Hello World python program created to learn the basics of git/GitHub.